AdobeDocs/commerce-admin.en/help/getting-started/admin-actions-control.md

 The checkbox in the first column of the list identifies each record that is a target for the action.
 The [filter controls](admin-grid-controls.md) can be used to narrow the list to the records you want to target for the action.

 1. Select the checkbox of each record that is a target for the action.
-Or, use one of the following **Actions** to select a group of records:
+Or, use one of the following **[!UICONTROL Actions]** to select a group of records:

    - Select or deselect  `All`
    - Select or deselect `All on This Page`